-Commercial use: >60%Residential: <40%

-- The investment group takes ESG criteria into accountaims to take adequate account of sustainability aspects; it has therefore defined corresponding ESG criteria. - 3.
-Co-ownership properties without a majority of the co-ownership shares and votes in real estate in accordance with no. 1 let. a) and b) are permitted as long as their total market value does not exceed 30% of the investment group. - 4.
-The investment group may not invest in buildings which are purely for factory or agricultural use and cannot be converted to other uses. - 5.
-Investments in building land, construction that has commenced and properties in need of renovations may not exceed a total of 30% of the investment group's assets. - 6.
-Investments in collective investments must be in compliance with Art.
+- · Commercial use: >60% - · Residential: <40% - The investment group takes ESG criteria into account. - Co-ownership properties without a majority of the co-ownership shares and votes in real estate in accordance with no. 1 let. a) and b) are permitted as long as their total market value does not exceed 30% of the investment group. - The investment group may not invest in buildings which are purely for factory or agricultural use and cannot be converted to other uses. - Investments in building land, construction that has commenced and properties in need of renovations may not exceed a total of 30% of the investment group's assets. - Investments in collective investments must be in compliance with Art.
 56 BVV 2 and Art.
 30 ASV and are limited to a maximum of 25% of the investment group's assets. - 7.
-Investments in collective investments must not jeopardise compliance with the investment guidelines or maintenance of management responsibility. - 8.
-Collective investments are only permitted if their sole purpose is to acquire, build on, let or lease the investment group's own properties.
-Money market funds are exempt from the purpose limitation.
+Investments in collective investments must not jeopardise compliance with the investment guidelines or maintenance of management responsibility. - Collective investments are only permitted if their sole purpose is to acquire, build on, let or lease the investment group's own properties.
+Money market funds are exempt from the purpose limitation. - A collective investment may not make up more than 20% of the assets if the collective investment a) is not subject to supervision by FINMA or authorised for sale in Switzerland by it or b) has not been issued by a Swiss investment foundation.

-- 9. A collective investment may not make up more than 20% of the assets if the collective investment a) is not subject to supervision by FINMA or authorised for sale in Switzerland by it or b) has not been issued by a Swiss investment foundation. - 10.
-The investments must be spread over at least ten properties, ensuring appropriate risk diversification in terms of type of use, age and location.
+- 10. The investments must be spread over at least ten properties, ensuring appropriate risk diversification in terms of type of use, age and location.
 The market value of an individual property may not exceed 15% of the investment group's assets. - 11.
 Investments with obligations to make additional payments that exceed the original investment are not permitted. - 12.
 Mortgaging of the properties is permitted.
 The whole real estate portfolio may be mortgaged on average up to a maximum of one third of the market value.
 The loan-to-value ratio can as an exception and temporarily be increased to 50%, if this is necessary for liquidity purposes and is in the interests of the investors.
 The value of collective investments exceeding a loan-to-value ratio of 50% may make up no more than 20% of the investment group's assets. - 13.
 The investment group can temporarily accept mortgage notes on third-party properties in connection with an intended property purchase. - 14.
 Liquid assets may be held for the purpose of liquidity management.
-Money market funds are limited to 10% of the investment group's assets.
-In addition to sight and time deposits at first-class banks and the post office, money market investments may be made for liquidity management. - 15.
-Where there is a lack of investment opportunity, the investment group may also invest in Swiss franc debt securities of debtors based in Switzerland, with a term or remaining term of up to twelve months.
-A minimum requirement for acquiring such direct debt securities acquisition is an "A" rating and the average rating quality must be at least "A+". - 14.16.
+Money market funds are limited to 10% of the investment group's assets. - 15.
+Where there is a lack of investment opportunity, the investment group may also invest in Swiss franc debt securities of debtors based in Switzerland, with a remaining term of up to twelve months.
+A minimum requirement for acquiring such direct debt securities is an "A" rating and the average rating quality must be at least "A+". - 16.
 Loans backed by mortgage collateral in accordance with Art.
 53, cl.
-1b, no. 6 of the BVV 2 (Swiss mortgage deeds) to other Swiss Life Investment Foundation investment groups with direct investments in real estate in Switzerland are also permitted both for liquidity management or and in the absence of investment opportunities.
+1b, no. 6 of the BVV 2 (Swiss mortgage deeds) to other Swiss Life Investment Foundation investment groups with direct investments in real estate in Switzerland are permitted both for liquidity management and in the absence of investment opportunities.
 The term of the loans may not exceed twelve months.
 The loans may not exceed 10% of the net asset value (NAV) of the investment group. - 17.
-A maximum of 5% of assets may be invested in equity securities from the same real estate company listed on an exchange in accordance with no. 1 let. c). - 15.18.
+A maximum of 5% of assets may be invested in equity securities from the same real estate company listed on an exchange in accordance with no. 1 let. c). - 18.
 A maximum of 10% of the assets may be invested with the same debtor.

-2.5 Due diligence
+2.5 Due Diligence